 Don't be surprised to find: Lily Pulitzer, Juicy Couture and Anthropologie.

 Tip: Weekends attract large crowds, so aim for weekdays.
-Seniors enjoy an extra 25 percent off on Tuesdays.
+Seniors enjoy an extra discount on Tuesdays.
 Weeklong sales include 50 percent off items designated with a "color of the week" sticker, but the best finds are at the beginning of the week.

 Where: 746 Marietta St. NW; Midtown